jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 ## HTTPS errors

-If you experience the need to confirm that you trust the certificate, that is expected, as the certificate authority isn't and shouldn't be trusted unless it is solely for testing purposes.
+If you are asked to trust the certificate, that is expected, as the certificate authority isn't and shouldn't be trusted unless it is solely for testing purposes.

-But if Chrome presents `ERR_SSL_PROTOCOL_ERROR` or Firefox presents `SSL_ERROR_INTERNARROR_ALERT`, then the autohttps pod have probably failed to acquire a TLS certificate from the ACME server.
+But if Chrome presents `ERR_SSL_PROTOCOL_ERROR` or Firefox presents `SSL_ERROR_INTERNARROR_ALERT`, then the `autohttps` pod has probably failed to acquire a TLS certificate from the ACME server.

 ```shell